OUTLINE

 In this guide, we’ll cover the minimum wage in Poland and the crucial elements of the payroll process.
 We’ll also talk about the statutory benefits you need to provide to your Polish employees by law, as well as additional benefits you could choose to offer to attract the best talent.
 Read on for everything you need to know about payroll in Poland.

-According to the Polish Labour Code, employers in Poland have to pay their employees at least the minimum wage.
-This is a national standard in Poland and is the same across all industries, sectors, regions, and professional groups.
-The minimum wage is the amount that employers have to pay before tax, and it’s evaluated by the government every year.
+Under the Polish Labour Code, employers must pay employees at least the statutory national minimum wage.
+This is a uniform national standard, applying across all industries, sectors, regions, and professions.
+The minimum wage is set as a gross amount (before tax) and is reviewed and updated annually by the government.

 Businesses hiring in Poland need to understand the particularities of Polish payroll so they can ensure their operations are fair and compliant.
 In this Poland payroll guide, we’ll take you through some of the most important things you need to know to run payroll in Poland.